AndoniAT/RealEstateProject-Spring-GWT/back-end/README.md

 <hr/>

 <h5>Database Help</h5>
-In order to connect corretly to databasem please create the realState database on your PostgreSQL.
+In order to connect corretly to databasem please create the realestate database on your PostgreSQL.

-> CREATE DATABASE realstate;
+> CREATE DATABASE realestate;

 Check list of roles :
 > \du

 Give rights to your user
-> GRANT ALL  PRIVILEGES ON "realState" TO postgres
+> GRANT ALL  PRIVILEGES ON "realestate" TO postgres

 Check list of databases:
 > \l

 Connect to your database:
-> \c realstate
+> \c realestate

 Check relations:
 > \d